HelpGiveThanks/HGTconfiguration/README.md

 http://www.umbrahosting.com/ssl-certificates.

      Learn more about SSL Certificates here http://en.wikipedia.org/wiki/SSL_certificate

+     !SAVE MONEY!
+You can host several small family website project-managers and forums on one hosting plan, setting various privacy levels for different projects, forum topics, etc. = allow just imediate family members access, all family and friends but no strangers, etc.  It's your website so you have full control over privacy!
 1. Log into your cPanel: http://YOURWEBSITE.ORG/cpanel.
 1. Scroll down to Software/Services sections and click on Softaculous icon.
 1. Enter 'The Bug' in the top right search box, and click on The Bug Genie.